Ianbp3/2025AMIQ2-Ian-Beltrand/Proyecto_AMI/README.md

 - **Matplotlib / Seaborn**: For data visualization.

 ### Current Dataset:
-The stock data could be fetched from here https://media.geeksforgeeks.org/wp-content/uploads/20250408133653340682/all_stocks_5yr.csv .
+The stock data could be fetched from here https://www.kaggle.com/datasets/varpit94/google-stock-data?select=GOOGL.csv .
 The dataset include daily stock prices and key indicators like the following:
 - **Open**: The price of the stock at market open.
 - **Close**: The price of the stock at market close.
 - **High**: The highest price reached during the trading day.
 - **Low**: The lowest price reached during the trading day.
 - **Volume**: The number of shares traded on a particular day.

-#### Dataset Change Notice:
-While the project currently plans to use a general stock market dataset, there is a possibility that the dataset will be changed to something more specific in the future (e.g., a particular stock, industry, or region).
-This will be updated as the project progresses.

 ## Objective
 The goal is to train a model that can predict the **closing price** of a stock for the next day based on the previous day's data.
 We aim to explore the following tasks:
 - **Preprocessing the dataset**: Normalization, handling missing data, and feature engineering.
 - **Building an RNN model**: Initial tests with basic RNN architecture in TensorFlow.
 - **Evaluating performance**: Using metrics such as Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE).
-- **Transitioning to LSTM models**: To handle longer sequences and improve accuracy.
+- **Transitioning to LSTM and GRU models**: To handle longer sequences and improve accuracy.

 ## Stock Market Data Explanation
 Stock market data generally includes several columns, each representing a specific aspect of the trading day: